 PESTICIDES AND WATER POLLUTION FACT SHEET

-Factors Effecting Pesticide Pollution of Water
+Factors Affecting Pesticide Pollution of Water

 Drainage: Farmland is often well drained and natural drainage is often enhanced by land drains.
 Water from excessive rainfall and irrigation cannot always be held within the soil structure.
-Therefore, pesticides and residues (also nitrates and phosphates) can be quickly transported to contaminate ground water and fresh water supplies over a large geographical area.
+Therefore, pesticides and residues (also nitrates and phosphates) can be quickly transported to contaminate ground water and freshwater supplies over a large geographical area.

-- Active ingredient in the pesticide formulation
+- active ingredient(s) in the pesticide formulation

-- Contaminants that exist as impurities in the active ingredient
+- contaminants that exist as impurities in the active ingredient(s)

-- Additives that are mixed with the active ingredient(wetting agents, diluents or solvents, extenders, adhesives, buffers, preservatives and emulsifiers)
+- additives that are mixed with the active ingredient(s) (wetting agents, diluents or solvents, extenders, adhesives, buffers, preservatives, and emulsifiers)

-- Degradate that is formed during chemical, microbial or photochemical degradation of the active ingredient
+- degradate that is formed during chemical, microbial, or photochemical degradation of the active ingredient

 - Pesticide half-life: The more stable the pesticide, the longer it takes to break down.
-This can be measured in terms of its half life, the longer it takes to break down, the higher its persistence.
-The half life is unique to individual products but variable depending on specific environmental and application factors.
+This can be measured in terms of its half-life, the longer it takes to break down, the higher its persistence.
+The half-life is unique to individual products but variable depending on specific environmental and application factors.

-- Mobility in soil: All pesticides have unique mobility properties, both vertically and horizontally through the soil structure.
+Mobility in soil: All pesticides have unique mobility properties, both vertically and horizontally through the soil structure.
 Residual herbicides applied directly to the soil are designed to bond to the soil structure.

-- Solubility in water: Many pesticides are soluble in water out of necessity so that they can be applied with water and be absorbed by the target.
+Solubility in water: Many pesticides are soluble in water out of necessity so that they can be applied with water and be absorbed by the target.
 The higher the solubility of the pesticide, the higher the risk of leaching.
 Residual herbicides are generally of lower solubility to aid soil binding but their persistency in the soil can cause other problems.

 Microbial activity: Pesticides in the soil are primarily broken down by microbial activity.
 The greater the microbial activity, the faster the degradation.
 Loss of pesticide residues can also occur by evaporation and photodecomposition.